Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 old-salem-medicinal-garden-bloodroot-marker Adonis annua, aka Blooddrops was used as a cardiac stimulant.

 The medicinal garden continues to function not as a pharmacy but as a living history demonstration and seed source.
-Some of the garden’s plants contain active chemicals with significant medicinal value and are part of modern pharmacopeia, while others can be toxic and even fatal.
+Some of the garden’s plants contain active chemicals with significant medicinal value and are part of our modern pharmacopeia, while others can be toxic and even fatal.

 old-salem-community-garden-flower